 In 2009, Jamie left the magazine to join Advanced Content/Red Barn Media Group as its Creative Director.

-In the past 10 years, Red Barn’s publications have won numerous awards from the American Agricultural Editors Association (AAEA) and the National Agri-Marketing Association (NAMA).
-AAEA named Jamie its Designer of the Year in 2012, its Writer of the Year in both 2010 and 2013 (runner-up in 2016) and its Photographer of the Year in 2016.
-He’s the only person in the organization’s history to win all three of its major journalism awards.
-He also received the Andy Markwart Horizon Award for young journalists in 2007.
+In the past 12 years, Red Barn’s projects have won numerous awards from the American Agricultural Editors Association (AAEA) and the National Agri-Marketing Association (NAMA).
+AAEA named Jamie its Designer of the Year in 2012, its Writer of the Year in both 2010 and 2013 (runner-up in 2016), its Photographer of the Year in 2016 and Communicator of the Year in 2021—the only person in the organization’s history to win all four of its major journalism and marketing communication awards.
+Under his leadership, Red Barn has been awarded First Place from AAEA in three of the last five years for results of our content marketing programs in social media, and is five of five in overall websites and website design.

 Jamie has also been awarded by Folio, the American Society of Business Press Editors, and the National Agri-Marketing Association, along with writing and reporting honors from Society of Professional Journalists, Associated Press and Southeastern Journalism Conference.